The Industry Supply Function and the Long-Run Competitive Equilibrium with Heterogeneous Firms: Introduction

 Our main result is that the (long-run) industry supply function with heterogeneous firms can indeed be characterized as the solution to the minimization of a representative average cost function, as Marshall originally envisioned.
 The standard textbook case, depicted in Figure \ref{fig:txtbook}, is just a special case where there is no firm heterogeneity.

 There are several reasons to care about this result.
 First, it formalizes Marshall's original motivation of a representative firm and of the industry supply function in the presence of heterogeneous firms.
 Second, it provides a connection between the early literature on LRCE and the modern literature on industry dynamics (to be reviewed below).
 Third, it makes the model of LRCE with heterogeneous firms accessible to a larger audience (in particular, the example in Section \ref{sec:example} conveys much of the intuition and can be taught in introductory courses).
-Finally, it helps highlight that some famous principles of competitive markets are not robust to the inclusion of firm heterogeneity.
-We illustrate this last point by showing that aggregate surplus is generally not maximized in an LRCE with heterogeneous firms.
+Finally, it permits a reinterpretation and extension of the classic textbook model as a reduced-form representation of a richer economy with heterogeneous firms and entry and exit.

-Our paper links the classic theory of LRCE, which does not explicitly model dynamics, with the modern literature on \emph{competitive} industry dynamics started by \citet{lucas1967adjustment}. \citet{lucas1971investment} developed the first theory of dynamic competitive equilibrium with stochastic demand, costly capital stock adjustments, and correct (i.e., ``rational'') expectations about future prices.
-The theory, however, assumes that firms are identical and that there is no entry and exit.
+Our paper links the classic theory of LRCE, which does not explicitly model dynamics, with the modern literature on \emph{competitive} industry dynamics started by \citet{lucas1967adjustment}. \citet{lucas1971investment} developed the first theory of dynamic competitive equilibrium with stochastic demand, costly capital stock adjustments, and correct (i.e., ``rational'') expectations about future prices, but firms are homogeneous and there is no entry and exit. \citet{lucas1978size} studied a model were firms are heterogeneous, but there is still no entry and exit.
 Subsequent developments incorporated both firm heterogeneity and entry and exit, at the expense of no longer studying the dynamics of capital accumulation. \citet{jovanovic1982selection} developed the first of such models.
 Each period, a firm draws a productivity shock from a distribution that depends on an unknown productivity type.
 Firms have different productivity types and, as they learn their own type, more productive firms stay and less productive firms exit.
 The objective of these papers was to study the dynamic evolution of a competitive industry, not the steady state.
 Consequently, all of the interesting action happens outside the steady state and, indeed, there is no entry and exit in the steady state of these models.